Saint Laurent Fall/Winter 2026 Look1

 Saint Laurent Fall/Winter 2026 Look 5

-The Fall 2026 collection arrives at a historically meaningful moment: the 60th anniversary of Le Smoking.
+Fall 2026 arrives at a historically meaningful moment — the 60th anniversary of Le Smoking.

 The show opens with a sequence of sharply cut black tuxedo suits.
-Jackets plunge deeply at the chest, worn without shirts beneath, while elongated trousers fall almost to the floor.
-The message is unmistakable: Saint Laurent’s most recognizable visual language is returning to the forefront.
+Jackets plunge deeply at the chest, worn without shirts beneath.
+Elongated trousers fall almost to the floor.
+Saint Laurent’s most recognizable visual language returns to the foreground.

 Saint Laurent Fall/Winter 2026 Look 15